worldbank/decdg-covid19/_includes/body.md

 This collection in the World Bank data catalog contains datasets that may be useful for analysis or modelling.
 This will be expanded and improved over time.

+**[Social Protection Responses to Coronavirus][ugo]**.
+World Bank economist Ugo Gentilini is publishing an "living paper" analysis of social protection and labor policies that countries are implementing to protect citizens.
+The analysis is updated weekly and available on Ugo's blog.

+**[Education and Coronavirus][jp]**.
+The World Bank's Education global practice is publishing a series of briefs on school closures in response to the pandemic and the impacts on students.
+This page includes an interactive map and [raw data][jp-csv].

 #### Microdata Collections ####